Dramatic Lighting Tips

 Another way to make your lighting appear dramatic is to put extreme shadows in the background, even if you light the person’s face evenly.
 Merely projecting jagged shadows on the background will make the whole shot look spooky, but your subject won’t get offended because of that shadow that makes his nose look like a giant, lumpy potato.

 Add some color gels to make the light any shade under the rainbow.
 You don’t need to use as much icky fake blood in your horror movie if you’ve got deep cherry color gels on your lights.
-Color gels are heat resistant plastic sheets you clip in front of your light.
+Color gels are heat-resistant plastic sheets you clip in front of your light.
 They come in all colors and are a good, inexpensive way to make your lighting more professional looking.

 Use barn doors to direct the light where it will create the longest and most dramatic shadows.
-Barn doors help you shape the light so some part of your shot will be very dark and other parts will be very light.
+Barn doors help you shape the light, so some part of your shot will be very dark and other parts will be very light.
 This contrast is what you want for dramatic effect.
 Expose for the brighter sections and let your shadows be intensely dark.
 The best shots that give the viewer overall impressions of darkness are actually quite bright in some areas of the shot.
 Other parts of the shot are in complete blackness and overall, the viewer sees the shot as dark.
 You don’t want 100% of your shot to be dark because then the viewer can’t see anything.

 CREATE A MISTY ATMOSPHERE

 Mist automatically creates a dramatic effect and can easily be achieved with fog machines sold for Halloween.
 I wouldn’t recommend messing with dry ice; it’s too hard to handle control and the fog tends to just sink to the floor.
 A cheap fog machine is a lot easier to control, although that smoke also tends to hover on the floor.
 (Have someone off camera fanning the fog gently.)
-If you ever video tape any fog, smoke, dust, or rain, remember that those must all be back lit to show well on camera.
+If you ever video any fog, smoke, dust, or rain, remember that those must all be back lit to show well on camera.
 Place a light behind the fog or smoke and point it straight into the fog or smoke.
-If you do not back light it, it will barely show.
+If you do not backlight it, it will barely show.

 For an example of the best of the best in dramatic lighting, watch the 1941 movie Citizen Kane.
-That made so many lists of “Best Movies Ever Made” mainly because the lighting was brilliant.
-Of course, you light like Orson Wells and you can’t let your actors so much as twitch or the lighting is no longer perfect.
-The actors in older movies are so stiff modern audiences snicker and think only old geezers think a movie like Citizen Kane is worth watching.
-Yup, the lighting is exquisite, but modern audiences are used to shows that manage to make the lighting awesome without restricting the movement of actors so much.
+That made so many lists of “Best Movies Ever Made” in part because the lighting was brilliant.
+Of course, if you light like Orson Wells and you can’t let your actors so much as twitch or the lighting is no longer perfect.

-Thanks for reading Video Production Tips
+Thanks for reading Video Production Tips.

 Lorraine Grula